 I’m Carolyn Baana, owner of Breakthrough Strategies and Associate Certified Coach with the International Coach Federation with more than ten years of coaching experience.

-Being a part of the Area Voices blog site is exciting for me because I grew up in northern Minnesota and continue to make the Red River Valley my home – with the exception of summertime on Lake Seven, located about half-way between Detroit Lakes and Perham.
+Being a part of the Area Voices blog site is exciting for me because I grew up in northern Minnesota and continue to make this area my home.

 My career began at Great Plains Software in 1994 and continued at Microsoft following the purchase of GPS in 2001.
 During that professional journey I have been a technical support engineer, a manager, a manager of managers, a program/project manager and a director.
 I’ve had the opportunity to travel around the United States and the world as many of my roles have been global in nature.
 In addition to all this, my family and I relocated to Munich, Germany for a year.
 It’s been quite a ride!